-Doug is the New Democrat Opposition spokesperson for Energy and Mines.
+Doug served as the Official Opposition spokesperson for Energy and Mines.

 Prior to becoming an MLA, Doug worked for Storytellers’ Foundation, a non-profit organization focusing on community economic development in the region including local food action initiatives.
 His previous work in Stikine included jobs in forestry, tourism, education, communications and journalism.
 He has worked as a biologist with a forestry consulting business, as a reporter and columnist with a weekly newspaper, communications director with the Gitxsan Treaty Office, coordinator of the cultural tourism program at Northwest Community College, and instructor with the Gitxsan Wet’suwet’en Education Society.
 He has also owned and operated businesses in the B.C.
 Rockies.